 LOBE: In dance skating, any step or sequences of steps on one side of the continuous axis, approximating a semi-circle in shape.
 A curved portion of a dance pattern beginning and ending at the baseline.
-A) BARRIER - any lobe belonging to the baseline baseline.
+A) BARRIER - any lobe belonging to the barrier side of the baseline.
 B) CENTRE - any lobe belonging to the centre side of the baseline.